hodgesmr/django-ohio-voter-file/README.md

 # django-ohio-voter-file

-The Ohio Secretary Of State provides a [comprehensive data set](http://www6.sos.state.oh.us/ords/f?p=111:1) of Ohio voter registrations and voting history that dated back to 2000.
+The Ohio Secretary Of State provides a [comprehensive data set](http://www6.sos.state.oh.us/ords/f?p=111:1) of Ohio voter registrations and voting history that dates back to 2000.
 In total, the CSVs hold roughly 4 GB of voter data.
 You can only get so far with Excel or `grep`, and as the portal states:

 >it is advised that a database application be utilized to load and work with the data